You’ve probably heard by now that the speed and performance of your site is pretty important.

 So, do what you can.
 Do the big stuff. 🙂

-If you need some help diving deeper into nerdville, you can always look into using our Tech Concierge service.
-Pick up some service credits and I'll be happy to take a look.
+If you need some help diving deeper into nerdville, you can always look into using our technical services.
+Pick up some service credits and I’ll be happy to take a look.

-Definitely don't just ignore it, however.
+Definitely don’t just ignore it, however.
 Clearly, Google really cares about this stuff.
+The core web vitals are now a fundamental ranking factor, like it or not.
 And unfortunately, we have to care what Google thinks.
 Bow to your overlords.

 So, whether to appease our Google overlords or just to be a cool web citizen, you might as well give this one some of your attention. 🙂